xz-xiong/AI-image-recognization/README.md

 ### 3 Prediction

 Use the predict_generator method to predict the class of the images in the test data, by passing the test data ImageDataGenerator instance defined in the previous part as an argument.

+#### this project demonstrate also the time costing for train a model.
+Here deepnote is used, which can provide powerful GPU K80 option free.
+It shorten the training time to around 15 min from 8 Hours (IBM waston platform).